MadJackpot/NotationNinja/README.md

 http://localhost:50748/ToInfix?input={input}
 ```

+NOTE: The input must be url decoded.

 ##Tests
 Unit tests only exist for the notation ninja within the project for now.

 ##Better readme next time?
 Sure!

+##Questions on some weird architecture decisions?
+I'd love to answer them, some were for time, some were mistakes, and others I had big expansion ideas (parentheses support was moments away!)